Explore Little Italy TV & movie locations!

 What film could embody Little Italy better than The Godfather?
 The Old St Patrick’s Cathedral was used for the scene where Michael Corleone (Al Pacino) is awarded the Order of St. Sebastian the Martyr.
 Elizabeth Street hosted the Italian-American street festival, during which Joey Zasa (Joe Mantegna) is gunned down!
 Have a drink where Vincent (Andy Garcia) and Mary Corleone (Sofia Coppola) drank at Mare Chiaro, now the Mulberry Street Bar (also a location for another Italian favorite, The Sopranos).
 The Customs House at 1 Bowling Green at Broadway was also used for the Immobiliare takeover meeting in the film.
 Although not included in our tours, these are great places to visit on your own during your trip to Little Italy.

-Little Italy is also a the perfect place to visit after taking the Sopranos Sites Tour.
-Follow up your New Jersey mob family adventure with a classic Italian family style dinner at Amici II or La Mela.
+Little Italy is also the perfect place to visit after taking the Sopranos Sites Tour.
+Follow up your New Jersey mob family adventure with a classic Italian family-style dinner at Amici II or La Mela.
 Visit Grotta Azzura for upscale Italian.
 Skip dessert and grab some great cannoli over at Ferrara Bakery and Café.

 When you take On Location Tours’ Sex and the City Hotspots Tour, you can visit Onieal’s, otherwise known as Scout, the bar owned by Steve and Aidan in the series.
 Located right next to the old New York City Police Headquarters in Little Italy, this bar is a great place to kick back and have a couple of drinks (cosmos, anyone?) with friends.